lrcgarcia-gif/MO-IT101-Catalino-Garcia/README.md

 Weeks 9 to 10 will be dedicated to testing, debugging, and refining the system to ensure accuracy, reliability, and usability.
 Any errors or inconsistencies identified during testing will be resolved during this phase.
 Finally, in Week 11, the completed Phase 1 payroll system, along with all required documentation, will be finalized and submitted.

+Effort Estimate and Project Timeline (Phase 1)

+The primary effort in Phase 1 is concentrated on developing the payroll computation features of the Motor PH Payroll System.
+Moderate effort is required to implement the logic for calculating total hours worked, as this involves validating inputs and ensuring correct weekly totals.
+Greater effort is needed for the gross wage calculation, since it integrates hours worked with the assigned hourly rate and must produce accurate results.
+The highest level of effort is allocated to the net wage computation, as this involves applying deductions correctly and ensuring that the final salary breakdown is precise and reliable.
+Significant effort is also dedicated to testing the payroll calculations to verify accuracy, consistency, and proper system behavior under different input scenarios.

 Objectives

 The main objective of this project is to develop a functional payroll system using Java.
 It also aims to automate weekly salary computations and ensure accuracy in payroll calculations.